-Hot & Cold.
-Touch the window, if it’s warm to the touch in the summer and cold in the winter, it means that the window is not insulating your home properly.
+Touch the window.
+If it’s always warm to the touch in the summer and always quite cold in the winter, it means that the window is not insulating your home properly.
 This puts stress on your heating and cooling systems, increasing your energy costs.

-Mechanical Breakdown.
 When inexpensive vinyl or fiberglass single-hung, double-hung, or sliding windows no longer slide open or closed with ease, they are typically not salvageable.
+They are now permanently warped by the settling of the building and the repeated expansion and contraction brought on by the changing of the seasons and corresponding changes in air temperature and direct sun exposure.

 Replacement windows not only improve the appearance and value of your home, but they can also help you save considerably on month-to-month energy bills, and prevent mold growth and water damage within your home.
 Moreover, your utility company will provide rebates and perhaps other benefits as a way of encouraging you to make your home more efficient by replacing the windows.